Wendy Call

 Biography

-Wendy Call (she/her) is the co-editor of the craft anthology Telling True Stories: A Nonfiction Writers’ Guide (Penguin, 2007) and the new annual Best Literary Translations (Deep Vellum, 2024).
+Wendy Call (she/ella) is author, co-editor, or translator of nine books.
+She co-edited the craft anthology Telling True Stories: A Nonfiction Writers’ Guide (Penguin, 2007) and is co-founder and co-editor of the annual Best Literary Translations, published each spring by Deep Vellum.
 She wrote No Word for Welcome: The Mexican Village Faces the Global Economy (Nebraska, 2011), winner of the Grub Street Book Prize and International Latino book Award, and the chapbook Tilled Paths Through Wilds of Thought (MBR/K2, 2012).
-She has translated two books of poems by Mexican-Zapotec poet Irma Pineda, with whom she shared the 2022 John Frederick Nims Prize for Translation from the Poetry Foundation: In the Belly of Night and Other Poems (Pluralia/Eulalia, 2022) and Nostalgia Doesn’t Flow Away Like Riverwater (Deep Vellum, 2024).
-Her co-translation of How to be a Good Savage and Other Poems (Milkweed, 2024), by Zoque poet Mikeas Sánchez, was called “a significant work in more ways than one” by the New York Times.
+She has translated three books of poems by Mexican-Zapotec poet Irma Pineda, with whom she shared the 2022 John Frederick Nims Prize for Translation from the Poetry Foundation.
+Her co-translation of How to be a Good Savage and Other Poems (Milkweed, 2024), by Zoque poet Mikeas Sánchez, was called “a significant work in more ways than one” by the New York Times, and won the 2024 Gold Medal for Best Translation from the International Latino Book Awards.
 Wendy has received grants and fellowships for her creative nonfiction from 4Culture, Artist Trust, the Seattle City/Artist Program, and the Wurlitzer Foundation.
-Fellowships for her poetry translations have come from Cornell University, Fulbright commission, National Endowment for the Arts, and University of Iowa.
-She has served as Artist/Translator/Writer in Residence at 28 institutions, including six universities, five national parks, two visual arts centers, and a public hospital.
+Fellowships for her poetry translations have come from Cornell University, Fulbright Commission, National Endowment for the Arts, and University of Iowa.
+She has served as Artist/Translator/Writer in Residence at 29 institutions, including universities, national parks, visual arts centers, and a public hospital.
 Wendy writes, edits, and translates books in Seattle, on Duwamish land, and in Oaxaca, on Mixtec and Zapotec land.

 Mentor: Workshops and classes in nonfiction